  WMO Regional Centres (RCs) have proved over decades of active operation the strength of the multilateral cooperation among the WMO Members.
 All types of RCs contribute to the CD and serve as agents of technology and knowledge sharing between the developed and developing Members.
 The RCs’ roles and operations from CD perspective need to be regularly reviewed and measures undertaken to enhance their resources and performance for the benefit of all Members.

  WMO Secretariat.
-The Secretariat will play a key role in facilitating the implementation of the WCDS.
+The Secretariat will play a key role in facilitating the implementation of the WCDF.
 The CD support is a major task of all departments and units according to their specific areas of activities.
 The success of the CD support activities is crucially dependent on the provision of coordination and support along all capacity dimensions and all steps of the CD cycle.
-The uptake of the main concepts and principles of the WCDS by the Secretariat stakeholders will lead to consistent and complementary CD support planning and implementation.
+The uptake of the main concepts and principles of the WCDF by the Secretariat stakeholders will lead to consistent and complementary CD support planning and implementation.
 In particular, streamlining the information on CD activities and the collection of reliable and systematic feedback through the WMO Evaluation and Monitoring System will ensure an effective CD support oversight, transparency of results, and promotion of success stories.

  Major CD-related partnership initiatives led by the WMO include the Alliance for Hydromet Development, the CSI, the SOFF, the Climate Risk and Early Warning Systems (CREWS), the WMO Global Campus, the WMO and UNDRR initiative “Early Warnings for All”, etc. All these initiatives provide excellent opportunities for supporting relevant CD actions at national level through targeted financing and/or expert advisory service.